 The Port of Los Angeles, or America's Port as it has come to be known, occupies 7,500 acres of land and water in southern Los Angeles.
-Directly across the Vincent Thomas Bridge from San Pedro, the Port's home, in Long Beach, California is the entirely separate Port of Long Beach.
+Directly across the Vincent Thomas Bridge from San Pedro, the home of the port, in Long Beach, California is the entirely separate Port of Long Beach.

 The Port of Los Angeles handles over $1.2 billion of unique cargo every day from its 23 cargo terminals, 270 deep water berths, 77 container cranes, and 113 miles of on-port railways.
 The Port employees half a million Southern California residents, and has 2.8 million employees worldwide.
 When ranked by cargo value, America's Port holds the top spot in the United States with a value that continues to grow each year.
 By volume, the port is ranked 16th in the world (or 9th if combined with the nearby Long Beach Port), and has recently had its main navigational channel deepened to 53 feet to accommodate the newest line of super-sized international freighters, yet to debut in American port waters.

 Amongst all the traffic, the Port has managed to prioritize green initiatives to lower its internal greenhouse gas emissions and meet city, county, state, and federally mandated goals for cutting the amount of harmful combustion by-products expelled in to the already polluted Los Angeles air.

-The City of Los Angeles has released annually-aggregated total emission data from a 2005 to 2012 study in order to document its progress with respect to reducing greenhouse gas emissions.
+The City of Los Angeles has released annually-aggregated total emission data from a 2005 to 2012 study to document its progress with respect to reducing greenhouse gas emissions.
 Pollution is something taken seriously in Los Angeles due to the magnitude of the problem, and the Port even allows individuals to track live information about local air quality from their on-site air quality testing center.

 The pollutants recorded by the port are shown below: